Bill Hayward: Athletic career

 Hayward was born in Detroit.
 His parents were Canadians and he grew up in Toronto, Ontario, Canada.
 An all-around athlete likened to Jim Thorpe, Hayward excelled at ice hockey, rowing, wrestling, boxing, and played lacrosse on one of the Ottawa Capitals' world championship teams of the 1890s.
 Hayward was also renowned as one of Canada's fastest sprinters, running distances from 75 to 600 yards.
 His last name was originally spelled Heyward; he changed it later in life, when he headed west.

 Early coaching career

-Hayward's first coaching job was as an assistant track coach, first at Princeton University in New Jersey in 1898, and then out west at the University of California in Berkeley.
-In 1901, he moved north to Oregon, becoming the head track coach at Pacific University in Forest Grove, where he trained future Olympic gold medalist A. C. Gilbert and coached the Boxers to the state collegiate track championship.
+Hayward's first coaching job was as an assistant track coach, first at Princeton University in 1898, and then out west at the University of California, Berkeley.
+In 1901, he became the head track coach at Pacific University in Forest Grove, Oregon where he trained future Olympic gold medalist A. C. Gilbert and coached the Boxers to the state collegiate track championship.

 In 1903, Hayward took the head job at Albany College (now Lewis & Clark College in Portland), where his track team defeated the University of Oregon.
 Oregon promptly hired him as their first permanent track coach the next year.